toma222/march-madness-predictor/README.md

 # march-madness-predictor

+## Future toma222 here!
+This is a really bad code base and is not AI.
+However, I like seeing my past self be exited, and also python is nice to have in the porfolio.
+Is it good python, no. But it is python; And it runs on my machine :3

 ## Discription
 #### this is not the most clean code base I have writen becauase it was a 2 day challenge with only one help card from google.
 I have always wanted to make an AI and with march madness coming up, or happening depending on when you read this, I though that this was the